Lithuanians ditch government in austerity thumbs-down

 It slashed spending in response and, after a brutal recession, is now returning to economic health - but too late for voters who have seen their spending power eroded and unemployment soar.

-The failure of the government comes despite widespread praise abroad for a more resolute course on cutbacks than that taken by Greece and other euro zone countries struggling with debt.

-The left-leaning coalition now likely to take over after Sunday’s parliamentary election has promised to ease the pain by raising the minimum wage, shifting the tax burden towards the better off and postponing adoption of the euro.
+The centre-left coalition now likely to take over promised during campaigning for Sunday’s parliamentary election that it would ease the pain by raising the minimum wage, shifting the tax burden towards the better off and postponing adoption of the euro.

 One coalition leader told Reuters the budget deficit might, at a later date, be allowed to go above the level that euro zone policymakers view as prudent.